Christian Zahra

+Early life

+Zahra was born in Malta and migrated to Australia with his family when he was three years of age.
+He grew up and was educated in Traralgon, Victoria.
+He holds a Bachelor of Economics from La Trobe University and a Master of Assessment and Evaluation from the University of Melbourne.

+Political office

+In 1998, at the age of 25, Christian Zahra was elected to represent the then Federal electorate of McMillan, based in Victoria's Latrobe Valley, defeating sitting Liberal MP Russell Broadbent.
+After a vigorous campaign, Mr Zahra experienced a swing to him of 2.64 per cent and was the only Labor candidate in the state to defeat an incumbent Liberal MP.

 At the 2001 Federal Election, he was one of the few Australian Labor Party members to increase his share of the vote, gaining a 2PP swing to him of 1.9 per cent, after entering the election with a margin of less than 500 votes.
 After the election, he was appointed Parliamentary Secretary to the Shadow Minister for Communications.
 At that time, he was the youngest Federal MP ever to reach the status of parliamentary secretary.
-He also went on to serve as Parliamentary Secretary to the Shadow Minister for Infrastructure, Transport and Regional Development.
+Additionally, Zahra served as Parliamentary Secretary to the Shadow Minister for Infrastructure, Transport and Regional Development.

-In the 2004 election, following a redistribution that turned the electorate of McMillan from a marginal Labor to a marginal Liberal seat with a margin of 2.8 per cent, Zahra was defeated by Russell Broadbent.
+At the 2004 election, following an unfavourable redistribution that removed his margin and turned the electorate of McMillan into a marginal Liberal seat Zahra was defeated by Russell Broadbent.
+Zahra began the campaign with a notional margin of 2.46 per cent, which had been wiped out by a redistribution that removed traditionally Labor voting towns and included more conservative towns in South Gippsland.

+While in office, Zahra was variously described as a 'wunderkind' or 'young gun', but he distanced himself from descriptions like these, preferring instead to be known for his strong advocacy for his electorate.

+Public service

-Zahra was born in Malta and migrated to Australia with his family when he was three years of age.
-He grew up and was educated in Traralgon, Victoria.
-He holds a Bachelor of Economics from La Trobe University and a Master of Assessment and Evaluation from the University of Melbourne.
-Before entering the Parliament, he was Chief Executive Officer of the Aboriginal Health Service in Morwell, Victoria.
+Before entering the Parliament, he was chief executive officer of the Aboriginal Health Service in Morwell, Victoria.

 Since 2004, Zahra has served as a Director of the Victorian Energy Networks Corporation, Chair of the Victorian Government's Sustainable Timber Industry Council and Chairman of the Australian Government's $1 billion Regional Development Australia Fund Advisory Panel.
-He has also served as a Director of two Aboriginal organisations in the Kimberley, Waardi Limitedand Nyimarr Limited.
-He is a Founding Director of the Regional Australia Institute.
+He has also served as a Director of two Aboriginal organisations in the Kimberley, Waardi Limited and Nyimarr Limited.
+He was a Founding Director of the Regional Australia Institute and has served as its chair since 2021.